Deadstream

-Deadstream is a 2022 American supernatural horror comedy film directed, written, produced and edited by wife and husband Vanessa and Joseph Winter in their directorial debut, with Joseph also acting as lead actor and soundtrack composer.
+Deadstream is a 2022 American supernatural horror comedy film directed, written, produced and edited by married filmmakers Vanessa and Joseph Winter in their feature directorial debut, with Joseph also starring and composing the film's music.

 The plot follows a disgraced content creator attempting to resurrect his career by livestreaming himself spending the night in a notorious haunted house; the film uses a found footage format, displaying the livestream itself.
 Deadstream had its world premiere at South by Southwest on March 11, 2022, and was released in the United States on October 6, 2022, by Shudder to positive reviews.

 Plot

 Disgraced internet personality Shawn plans to livestream himself spending the night in Death Manor, a purportedly haunted house where several people have died.
-After Shawn arrives at the house, he throws his car keys down a sewer grate and its spark plugs into the woods.
+After he arrives, Shawn throws his spark plugs in the woods and locks himself inside with a padlock, and tosses the key down a grate.

-Shawn recounts Death Manor's reported haunting by the ghost of Mildred Pratt, a wealthy Mormon heiress and failed poet who died by suicide after her publisher and paramour's sudden death.
+Shawn recounts Death Manor's reported haunting by the ghost of Mildred Pratt, a wealthy Mormon heiress and failed poet who died by suicide after her publisher and paramour Lars's sudden death.
 Subsequent occupants of the house died mysteriously and the place was eventually abandoned.
 While exploring the house, Shawn discovers and destroys a symbol hanging in a closet.

 While Shawn attempts to provoke the spirits via a séance, he fearfully shuts himself in his room after hearing strange noises.
-It is revealed to be Chrissy, a super fan who has traveled to Death Manor to meet him.
+It is revealed to be Chrissy, a massive fan who has traveled to Death Manor to meet him.
 The two find Mildred's poetry book and try to speak to her spirit through a spirit board.
 Chrissy convinces Shawn to recite a Latin phrase to put the ghosts to rest.

-Disturbed by her behavior, Shawn demands that Chrissy leave.
-She suddenly bites his neck and Shawn stabs her in defense.
+Disturbed and annoyed by her behavior, Shawn demands that Chrissy leave.
+Instead, she suddenly bites his neck and Shawn stabs her in defense.
 Believing he's killed her, Shawn momentarily leaves but finds her body gone.
-Shawn searches the grate he had thrown his key down, but only finds the key to a box containing a severed finger and a picture revealing that Chrissy is Mildred Pratt.
-Viewers inform Shawn that the symbol he destroyed earlier was a hamsa meant to protect against evil and that the Latin phrase he recited was used by Mildred to bind souls to herself.
+Shawn searches the grate where he had thrown his keys, but only finds the key to a box containing a severed finger and a picture revealing that Chrissy is actually Mildred Pratt.
+A young viewer informs Shawn that the symbol he destroyed earlier was a hamsa meant to protect against evil and that the Latin phrase he recited was used by Mildred to bind souls to herself.
 An elderly viewer tells Shawn that the ritual requires a sacrifice of flesh.
 After being terrorized by ghosts, Shawn jumps out the second-floor window.